 The REIT required extensive financial resources to complete the IPO Acquisition, and the acquisition of Properties completed subsequent to the IPO, and will require extensive financial resources to implement its future growth strategy.
 When concluding financing agreements or extending such agreements, the REIT will depend on its ability to agree on terms, including in respect of interest payments and, if applicable, amortization that will not impair the REIT's desired AFFO and that do not restrict its ability to make distributions to Unitholders.
-In addition to the revolving credit facilities, the REIT may enter into future financing agreements with variable interest rates if the current historical low level of interest rates continue.
-Given the historically low interest rates, there is a risk that interest rates will increase.
+In addition to the revolving credit facilities, the REIT may enter into future financing agreements with variable interest rates if the low interest rate environment resumes.
+Given the historically low interest rates, followed by rate increases since the beginning of 2022, there is a risk that interest rates will continue to increase.
 An increase in interest rates could result in a significant increase in the amount paid by the REIT to service debt, resulting in a decrease in or the elimination of distributions to Unitholders, which could materially adversely affect the trading price of the Units.
 In addition, increasing interest rates may put competitive pressure on the levels of distributable income made by the REIT to Unitholders, increasing the level of competition for capital faced by the REIT, which could have a material adverse effect on the trading price of the Units.

 The REIT has implemented interest rate swap arrangements in respect of each of the Credit Facilities in order to offset the risk of interest rate fluctuations and to provide more certainty regarding the payment of distributions to Unitholders.
 See "General Development of the Business - Credit Facilities and Mortgages".
 However, to the extent that the REIT fails to adequately manage its variable interest rate risks, its financial results, and its ability to pay distributions to Unitholders and interest payments under the Credit Facilities and any other variable rate financings, may be materially adversely affected.
 Increases in interest rates generally cause a decrease in demand for real property.
-Higher interest rates and more stringent borrowing requirements, whether mandated by law or required by lenders, could have a material adverse effect on the REIT's ability to sell any of its properties at fair value.
+Higher interest rates and more stringent borrowing requirements, whether mandated by law or required by lenders, could have a material adverse effect on the REIT's growth strategy as well as its ability to sell any of its properties at fair value.